Friday, December 05, 2014

-To begin this week's drasha, I must share with you a wonderful, personal story.
-Earlier this year I was traveling on business to a Yeshiva fundraiser at an exotic dance club in Tennessee.
-As night came, having used up all my singles, I was compelled to make camp on a hill overlooking the city of Knoxville.
+To begin this week's Drasha, I must share with you a wonderful, personal story.
+Earlier this year I was traveling on business to a Yeshiva fundraiser at the Mormon Tabernacle in Salt Lake City.
+As night came, I was compelled to make camp on a hill overlooking the city of Provo.
 In the middle of the night, I was stirred by someone walking around my campsite.
 I arose and was immediately thrust into the clench of physical combat.
 The mysterious person and I wrestled throughout the night, locked in mortal struggle.
 As the sun rose the next morning, the person tried to pull my thigh, but inadvertently dislodged my testicle, Rachmana Letzlan.
-At daybreak our struggle ended, and the being revealed himself as none other than Al Gore.
+At daybreak our struggle ended, and the being revealed himself as none other than President Barack Oibama.

-From that day forth that location has been known as Kickmyass, because that was the site where Al Gore kicked my ass.
+From that day forth that location has been known as Kickmyass, because that was the site where President Barack Oibama kicked my ass.

 I share this story, of course, because of its strong resemblance to the story of Yankif Avinu struggling with the Rebboinoisheloilum, while making his way to Eretz Yisroil, en route to his rendezvous with his twin brother, Eisav HaRasha, Yemach Shmoi Ve'Zichroi.
 Why did the Reboinoisheloilum engage Yankif in mortal combat?